bbuckner2092/color-game/README.md

     Gave the Span an id = message
     Went into the JS file and created  a new var, messageDisplay Added the textContent, "Try Again";

+18.)
+Added Span to the CSS file and gave all spans a white text color.

+19.)
+Modified the If/Else statment for when we guess the correct one.
+    When we guess correct, we will display correct.

+20.)
+Added logic to the "if" statment of the "pickedColor" and created a new function, changeColors
+    When the correct color is picked, then we will change to background color of all "squares" to match The function will A.) Loop through each square and B.) match the clicked color "if" correct.